-When the exhaust pipe and muffler are painted, do not use a commercially available abrasive kitchen cleaning compound.
+If the exhaust pipe and muffler are painted, do not use a commercially available abrasive kitchen cleaning compound.
 Use a neutral detergent to clean the painted surface on the exhaust pipe and muffler.
 If you are not sure if your exhaust pipe and muffler are painted, contact your dealer.

-Storing Your Motorcycle
+Storing Your Vehicle

-If you store your motorcycle outdoors, you should consider using a full-body motorcycle cover.
+If you store your vehicle outdoors, you should consider using a full-body cover.
 If you won't be riding for an extended period, follow these guidelines:

-- Wash your motorcycle and wax all painted surfaces (except matte painted surfaces).
-Coat chrome pieces with rust-inhibiting oil. - Lubricate the drive chain. ■ P. 45 - Place your motorcycle on a maintenance stand and position a block so that both tires are off the ground. - After rain, remove the body cover and allow the motorcycle to dry. - Remove the battery (P. 50) to prevent discharge.
-Fully charge the battery and then place it in a shaded, well-ventilated area.
+- Wash your vehicle and wax all painted surfaces (except matte painted surfaces).
+Coat chrome pieces with rust-inhibiting oil. - Lubricate the drive chain. ▶ P. 45 - Place your vehicle on a maintenance stand and position a block so that both tires are off the ground. - After rain, remove the body cover and allow the vehicle to dry. - Remove the battery ( P. 50) to prevent discharge.
+Fully charge the battery and then place it in a shaded, well-ventilated area. - ► If you leave the battery in place, disconnect the negative ⊕ terminal to prevent discharge.

-Transporting Your Motorcycle
+Transporting Your Vehicle

-After removing your motorcycle from storage, inspect all maintenance items required by the Maintenance Schedule.
+After removing your vehicle from storage, inspect all maintenance items required by the Maintenance Schedule.